 - For the inhabitants of A Coruña, visit Jacobean spaces in Santiago de Compostela and prove it.

-the route from Ferrol is of great beauty, mainly in the early stages, until Betanzos because they travel parallel to, or very close to, the Ferrol, Ares and Betanzos estuaries, bathed by the Atlantic Ocean and in full Rias Altas.
+El organized trip to the Camino de Santiago from the port city of Ferrol is of great beauty, mainly in the early stages, until Betanzos because they travel parallel to, or very close to, the Ferrol, Ares and Betanzos estuaries, bathed by the Atlantic Ocean and in full Rias Altas.

 It runs through a typical "Galician" orography, with constant ups and downs, not very hard, except for the steep climbs at the exit of Puentedeume and from Betanzos to As Travesas, as well as a terrain that combines asphalt and dirt roads. compact, along small farming and ranching villages that are widely dispersed.

 It is a route that, little by little, is reaching greater interest by pilgrims and that more and more people travel on their Pilgrimage Route, mainly for three reasons:

 - It can be obtained " the Compostela” from Ferrol, within a period of a week, approximately.
 We would be accrediting the minimum of 100 kilometers to be able to obtain this Certificate; just as we did carry out the well-traveled and famous Camino de Santiago from Sarria.

 - It is very little crowded, compared to other paths, such as the French Way or the Portuguese.

 - Although it does not have the same accommodation infrastructure and services as other routes, it is increasingly being fed with more and better services, which is making it more attractive.

 Main cities of passage of the Camino Ingles to Santiago